-In the divorce case of Hilda Hope vs Halvor Hope, in which Judge Hall on his home in Salt Lake, came to this city and had a consultation with the county attorney as aforesaid, whereupon the latter issued a comcharging Allsop with plaint, and battery, which was filed before Justice of the Peace C. J. Brown, of Sandy, and it is expected that the de-fendant would be arrested this after-noon upon the charge indicated.
+with the county attorney as aforesaid, whereupon the latter issued a com-plaint, charging Allsop with assault and battery, which was filed before Justice of the Peace C. J. Brown, of Sandy, and it is expected that the de-fendant would be arrested this after-noon upon the charge indicated.